aapoalas/denonomicon/static/contents/performance.md

 over the parameters of the FFI call.
 This means that for each additional parameter, the slow call performance takes a little bit longer.

-An example would be that a slow call that takes one 64 bit integer parameter takes around 150 nanoseconds per call when called using a BigInt parameter, which forces the slow call path to be utilised.
+An example would be that a slow call that takes one 64-bit integer parameter takes around 150 nanoseconds per call when called using a BigInt parameter, which forces the slow call path to be utilised.
 A slow call that takes 26 parameters takes around 650 nanoseconds.
 This means that a single parameter